 Currently, all of our employees, including our named executive officers, are eligible to participate in our 2013 Stock Option and Incentive Plan, or the 2013 Plan.
 All new full-time employees are granted stock options and restricted stock units when they start employment and all continuing employees are eligible for stock option and restricted stock unit awards on an annual basis based on performance and upon promotions to positions of greater responsibility.
-Our Compensation Committee has delegated to Mr. Leschly, our Chief Executive Officer, the authority to make equity awards under our 2013 Plan to new hires, in connection with promotions and in our annual incentive program, other than grants to vice presidents and executive officers.
-The number of stock options or restricted stock units he may grant to any one individual must be within the range specifically set by our Compensation Committee for these awards.
-The exercise price of such stock options must be equal to the closing price of our common stock on the NASDAQ Global Market on the first business day of the calendar month following the date of hire or promotion.
-With respect to stock option awards and restricted stock units to new hires other than vice presidents and executive officers, Mr. Leschly approves the award prior to the employee's first date of employment with such authority and provides that the award is to be granted to the new hire on the first business day of the calendar month following the date of his or her first date of regular employment.
-With respect to stock option and restricted stock unit awards made in connection with promotions other than of vice presidents and executive officers, Mr. Leschly approves the award in connection with such promotion and provides that the award is to be granted on the first business day of the calendar month following the date of such promotion.
-Mr. Leschly is required to maintain a list of stock options and restricted stock units granted pursuant to such delegated authority and report to our Compensation Committee regarding such awards.
+Our Compensation Committee has delegated to Mr. Leschly, our Chief Executive Officer, the authority to make equity awards under our 2013 Plan to new hires (other than to vice presidents and executive officers), and in connection with promotions and with our annual incentive program (other than to vice presidents and executive officers).
+The number of shares underlying stock options and the number of restricted stock units he may grant to any one individual must be within the range specifically set by our Compensation Committee for these awards, and the aggregate number of shares underlying stock options and the number of restricted stock units he may grant within a period must be within specified limits set by our Compensation Committee for these awards.
+The exercise price of stock options must be equal to the closing price of our common stock on the NASDAQ Global Market on the date of grant.
+With respect to stock option awards and restricted stock units to new hires other than vice presidents and executive officers, Mr. Leschly approves the award in connection with such hire and provides that the award is to be granted to the new hire on the first business day of the calendar month following the date of his or her first and executive officers, Mr. Leschly approves the award in connection with such promotion and provides that the award is to be granted on the first business day of the calendar month following the date of such promotion.
+Mr. Leschly is required to maintain a list of stock options and restricted stock units granted pursuant to such delegated